Reviewed by Amanda Carroll, Business Development

 3 out of 5 stars

 The main point of the book is that we all need to embrace a growth mindset by focusing our efforts into everything we do.
 This relates to being a successful parent, student, or professional.
-Being successful at something doesn’t mean that you don’t have the ability.
+Being successful at something doesn’t mean you don’t have the ability.
 Instead, we should look at failure as a learning opportunity.